To speed up, slow down

 There is nothing more calming than spending quality time with someone who makes you feel safe and…

 To increase the impact of your downtime, find out which method or strategy works best for you and start by planning regular moments for recovery.
 However small, they will soon turn into a routine, a healthy routine that will help you to relax and build resilience.

 To optimize your results, combine activities which can trigger your RR.
 If you can add music or nature into what you are doing, then you can create moments of intense relaxation; relaxing like Pro!

 Be Aware of ‘Left-Foot Braking’

 When your mind is continuously racing at high speed, and you feel under pressure non-stop, then even the most powerful breathing or meditation exercise is analogous to what Formula 1 drivers refer to as ‘left-foot braking’.
 This is a technique where they go through a turn at full speed while applying the left foot to the brake.
 Yes, the break comes on, and yes the car slows down immediately, but only briefly, and before you know it, it’s the gas pedal that once again controls the speed.

 When you are dealing with high levels of stress, you should never rely on relaxation alone.
 You must also attack the root cause(s) of your stress, and strengthen your resilience.
 The weight you are carrying, how you perceive it, and how you deal with stress are all important.
 And, because regaining control is often easier said than done, it is best to seek help from an expert, someone who can help you navigate through the situation.

 Don’t Skim on Your Sleep for the Sake of Relaxation

-However important it is to recover throughout your day, you should not trade it off for sleep.
+However important it is to relax and recover throughout your day, you should not trade it off for sleep.
 Sleeping short will kill your performance; your attention, focus, ability to deal with disappointments and regulate your emotions, they all suffer.
 Time for relaxation combined with short sleep is just another form of left foot braking.